No Regrets for Learning the Prior in Bandits: Related Work

 Several recent papers approached the problem of learning a bandit algorithm using policy gradients \citep{duan16rl2,boutilier20differentiable,kveton20differentiable,yang20differentiable,min20policy}, including learning Thompson sampling \citep{kveton20differentiable,min20policy}.
 These works focus on offline optimization against a known bandit-instance distribution and have no convergence guarantees in general \citep{boutilier20differentiable,kveton20differentiable}.
 Tuning of bandit algorithms is known to reduce regret \citep{vermorel05multiarmed,maes12metalearning,kuleshov14algorithms,hsu19empirical}.
-Typically it is ad-hoc and we believe that meta-learning is the right way of framing this problem.
+Typically it is ad-hoc and we believe that meta-learning is a proper way of framing this problem.